DaveCalaway/Quantum-Efficiency/README.md

 # Quantum-Efficiency
 Script for Matlab to calculate QE by Raw Bayer data, captured by Raspberry Pi script.

+**Status:** Stable.
 ------------------------
 #### This project were made for my thesis into Optolab Lab at Enzo Ferrari University at Modena.
 #### Creative Commons license: https://goo.gl/Bt9Pwr